 TYPICAL WORK ACTIVITIES

-Conducts surveys; such as random moment surveys, which call for observation of service provided, client goal, and case status on a random basis in a given time frame, the results of which are used by state and federal social service agencies for purposes of reimbursement; that is, makes observations and makes observations on forms to be submitted to state and federal social service agencies.
+Conducts surveys; such as random moment surveys, which call for observation of service provided, client goal, and case status on a random basis in a given time frame, the results of which are used by state and federal social service agencies for purposes of reimbursement.

 May revise manuals or forms to clarify same for use by examiners or clerical personnel.

-May devise new forms, as necessary where directed by supervisor, to respond to need to gather and document information.
+May devise new forms, as necessary and where directed by the supervisor, to respond to requests to gather and document information.

-Routes and distributes computer data processing reports; inventory print outs and other management information media; keeps updated files on such media.
+Routes and distributes computer data processing reports, inventory print outs and other management information media and keeps updated files on such media.

 FULL PERFORMANCE KNOWLEDGES, SKILLS, ABILITIES AND PERSONAL CHARACTERISTICS

 Working knowledge of rules, regulations, policies and practices of a local social services agency.

 Ability to understand and interpret procedures and forms used by a local social services agency.

 Ability to identify problems; assess their implications; analyze data; draw logical conclusions related to these problems; and recommend end appropriate solutions.